jerrod-lessel/postfire-debris-flow/README.md

 Median basin needs **16.4 mm/hr** of 15 minute rainfall to reach a 50% chance of a debris flow.
 The range across basins runs from 11.4 to 84.5 mm/hr.
 Low numbers mean dangerous: those basins need very little rain.

 For context, 16 mm/hr over 15 minutes is not a remarkable storm in southern California.
 It is the kind of short burst an ordinary winter atmospheric river delivers.

+**How much does that depend on the assumptions?** Running the pipeline across three dNBR severity thresholds and two soil aggregation rules, the median basin's threshold sits between 16.2 and 17.9 mm/hr, a spread of 1.70 mm/hr.
+Only 17 of 237 basins change hazard class.
+Against a 7.7 mm/hr disagreement with the USGS operational assessment, parameter choice contributes roughly a fifth of what data-source choice does.

+Substituting the BAER field-validated soil burn severity map instead of a dNBR threshold puts 87 of 237 basins above the parameter envelope and none below it, so the envelope understates the real uncertainty.
+Every basin the parameter sweep rates never-High is confirmed not High by field observation, under both soil rules, with no exceptions.
+The disagreements run one way: this pipeline over-warns relative to ground truth and, on this fire, does not under-warn.
+Full analysis in `04_sensitivity.ipynb`.

 ## The model